 In recent years, violence perpetrated by Daesh (also known as Da’esh, ISIS or ISIL), has displaced more than 3.3 million people in Iraq.
 Adding to that, the ongoing conflict in neighbouring Syria has forced 250,000 refugees across the border.
 Many children still remain in camps, struggling to survive in precarious economic situations.

-Camp authorities found sexually exploiting children in exchange for food
+Children sexually exploited by camp authorities in exchange for food

 The report says children living in refugee or internally displaced people camps are at heightened risk of sexual exploitation.
 Prostitution rings have been uncovered, sometimes even operated by camp authorities.
 In those cases, they coerced women and children into providing sexual services in exchange for food or other supplies.